MeherGudnal/The-Brand-Store-Sales-Data-Analysis/README.md

 # The-Brand-Store-Sales-Data-Analysis
 First Project on Excel using The Brand Store data & making The Brand Store Sales Data Analysis Dashboard.

-**Objective**:- The Brand Store Store wants to create annual sales reports for 2022.
+**Objective**:- The Brand Store wants to create annual sales reports for 2022.
 So that, the Brand store can understand its customers and grow more sales in 2023.

 **Tech Stacks** :-